 In addition, administrators can configure organizational apps leveraging the Enterprise Applications, App Registrations and the Azure Active Directory App Gallery functionalities that can be configured to access the above Microsoft 365 services and others such as Azure Active Directory using the Microsoft Graph API and other APIs.
 Lastly, citizen developers can leverage the builtin no/low-code development platforms such as Microsoft Power Platform, Microsoft Power Apps, Microsoft Power Automate and Microsoft Flows to automate business workflows by integrating multiple data sources.

-While Microsoft 365 is inherently secure, third-party vendors who have access to it through these methods can be a weak link.
+While Microsoft 365 security is inherently strong, third-party vendors who have access to it through these methods can be a weak link.
 Inherently risky or over-privileged OAuth tokens, etc. can be exploited to gain the keys to the kingdom, placing Microsoft 365 customers at risk of data breaches and account exposure.

 Supply chain access attacks against Microsoft 365 are not properly covered by existing security approaches such as IdP (Identity Providers), CASB (Cloud Access Security Broker) and SSPM (SaaS Security Posture Management) solutions that focus on human-to-SaaS access controls and neglect the critical growing non-human SaaS-to-SaaS third-party integration layer.